conda/conda/docs/source/test-drive.rst

    conda info --envs

-Conda displays the list of all environments, with the current environment shown in (parentheses) in front of your prompt:
+Conda displays the list of all environments, with the current environment shown in (parentheses) or [brackets] in front of your prompt:

 .. code::